 To realize this vision, we present our framework for collaborative edge intelligence.
-Guided by ACI, individual edge devices gradually develop a causal understanding to ensure their SLO.
+Guided by AIF, individual edge devices gradually develop a causal understanding of how to ensure their SLO.
 This knowledge is federated through a device cluster; edge devices of arbitrary types reuse existing models to ensure their SLOs.
-Thus, the entire Edge becomes spanned with SLO-compliant devices, which allows other CC tiers to construct their service on top.
-By the same method, cluster leaders (i.e., fog nodes) infer how to adjust their environment; each tier may thus achieve an equilibrium for offering compound service.
+Thus, the entire Edge becomes spanned with SLO-compliant devices, which allows other CC tiers (i.e., up to the Cloud) to construct their service on top of that.
+By the same method, cluster leaders infer how to adjust their environment; thus, each tier may achieve an equilibrium for the compound service offered.
 Hence, the contributions of this paper are:

-- An ACI-based ML technique that allows CC components to gradually identify causal relations between environmental metrics and SLO fulfillment.
-Components can thus evaluate SLOs decentralized and update their beliefs according to new observations. - The transfer and combination of ML models between heterogeneous devices to accelerate their convergence towards SLO-fulfilling configurations.
-This simplifies the onboarding of new device types in the Edge. - An offloading mechanism that redistributes load within an edge-fog cluster according to devices' capabilities to fulfill SLOs.
-It improves clusterwide QoS and QoE by counterbalancing environmental factors.
+- An AIF-based ML technique that allows CC components to gradually identify causal relations between environmental metrics and SLO fulfillment.
+Components can thus evaluate SLOs decentralized and update their beliefs according to new observations. - The transfer and combination of ML models between heterogeneous devices to accelerate their convergence towards SLOfulfilling configurations.
+This simplifies the onboarding of new device types (i.e., horizontal scaling) on the Edge. - An offloading mechanism that redistributes load in an edgefog cluster according to devices' capabilities to fulfill high-level SLOs.
+Thus, it counters environmental factors and improves the cluster-wide level of QoS and QoE.

-The remaining sections of this paper are organized as follows: Section 2 introduces background knowledge that is a prerequisite for presented concepts.
+The remainder of this paper is organized as follows: Section 2 introduces background knowledge and related work as a prerequisite for presented concepts.
 Section 3 presents our framework for collaborative edge intelligence.
 Section 4 contains the prototypical implementation of the framework and the evaluation methodology; the respective results are presented in Section 5.
-Section 6 provides an overview of existing research in this field.
-Finally, we concluded our paper with a future scope in Section 7.
-For readers' convenience, frequently used notations and acronyms are summarized in Section Nomenclature.
+Finally, we summarize our paper in Section 6.